scc416/rise-and-fall-of-apple-daily/README.md

 ## Live demo

-This app is built on [codepen](https://codepen.io/) and export to distribute for this live demo:
+This app is built on [codepen](https://codepen.io/) and exported to distribute for this live demo:
 https://scc416.github.io/rise-and-fall-of-apple-daily/

 ## Final Product